jake1164/tempest-led-weather-clock/README.md

 # tempest-led-weather-clock
 LED Matrix Clock with weather running on a Raspberry Pico W and a WaveShare [Pico-RGB-Matrix-P3-64x32](https://www.waveshare.com/wiki/Pico-RGB-Matrix-P3-64x32)

-## Transition
-This project will eventually work from the weatherflow api and not require an Open Weather Map account.
+## NOTE: THIS PROJECT HAS BEEN UPDATED AND REQUIRES CircuitPython 9.0.0 or later
+This project requires that you use [circuitpython 9.x.x](https://circuitpython.org/board/raspberry_pi_pico_w/).
+If you still wish to use 8.x you will need to use an older [release](https://github.com/jake1164/tempest-led-weather-clock/releases/tag/v0.2.1)

 ## Weather APIs
 A subscription to Open Weather Map (OWM) is required to display the current conditions and the current condition icon.
 Tempest api is optional, if provided it will pull all information except the above two items from OWM.